3Mahin/Plant-Disease-Detection/README.md

 This is an AI model trained to detect Plant Leaf Diseases.

+The project is hosted on **`Streamlit.app`** and can be viewed through by clicking this **[link](https://github.com/3Mahin/Plant-Disease-Detection-App)**

 It also comes with an **`Android Application`** which you can download throught the following **[repository](https://github.com/3Mahin/Plant-Disease-Detection-App)**

 ## **Introduction**

-I love gardening.
-When I was young I used to plant varieties of fruit seeds.
-But when they grew you most of the developed some kind of disease which I could not diagnose.
-And being broke I could not afford to pay someone to look at it.
-After 19 years, I made this model that can detect the kind of disease the plant has.
+I've always loved gardening.
+As a child, I planted various fruit seeds, hoping to watch them grow.
+Unfortunately, most of the plants developed diseases that I couldn’t identify.
+And at the time, being broke, I couldn’t afford professional help to figure out what was wrong.

+Now, after 19 years, I’ve created a model that can detect and diagnose plant diseases, making it easier for gardeners like me to care for their plants.

 ## **Installation**